 3. Get Automated

-Powerful automation capabilities today make it easy to run email campaigns on autopilot, eliminating the need for you to waste time and energy writing every email from scratch.
+Powerful marketing automation capabilities today make it easy to run email campaigns on autopilot, eliminating the need for you to waste time and energy writing every email from scratch.

-Automations can be triggered when a subscriber takes a certain action, like clicking an in-email link or making a purchase, which can help you create highly-personalised sequences based on a subscriber’s unique needs at any given moment.
+Automation can be triggered when a subscriber takes a certain action, like clicking an in-email link or making a purchase, which can help you create highly-personalised sequences based on a subscriber’s unique needs at any given moment.

 Common automated sequences include:

 - Welcome sequences when a subscriber joins your email list

 - Launch sequences to announce your latest product or features

 - Re-engagement sequences for subscribers that haven’t opened or engaged with your emails in a while

 Set these sequences up in advance and have them run on autopilot to stay in touch with subscribers and meet their needs depending on where they’re at in the sales cycle or in their relationship with you.

 4. Regularly Verify Your List